afirstenberg/multivocal/README.md

     The final object Data will include the attributes specified by `Setting/Page/IncludeEnvironment` noted above.

+* Msg/SuppressMic

+    If true, the mic will be closed immediately, otherwise, left open as usual.

 The Data will be sent if both of the following are true:

 * The `Setting/Page/Url` is set